Personal Finance

 Underwriting

-A pre-approval is the second step in the loan process and is more involved.
-Borrowers are asked to complete an official mortgage application, provide income and asset documentation, and allow the lender to run a credit report.
-Because a pre-approval letter is based on information that can be verified, it carries more weight than a pre-qualification letter.
+A preapproval is the second step in the loan process and and includes an in-depth review of your financial situation.
+You’re are asked to complete an official mortgage application, provide income and asset documentation, and allow the lender to run a credit report.

 What are some reasons to refinance an existing mortgage?

-Learning these common products and terms will allow you to speak the distinctive language of lending.
+Learning these common products and terms will allow you to speak the distinct language of lending.
 With this newfound vocabulary, you can be confident in talking with your lender about your options for a home loan.
+Take a look at the remaining articles in our four-part Home Loan Basics series, such as Reasons to Refinance.

 Whether purchasing a home or refinancing an existing mortgage, you can rely on the mortgage professionals at Axos Bank to guide you through the home loan process.
 To speak with an experienced mortgage specialist, please call us at 888-546-2634.